skywickenden/JavaScript-Rotate/README.md

 ```
 And Voilá.

-> Today (2015 - 2016), one can still use the first rotate function, but it is way better to do it directly applying CSS styles.
+> Today (2015 - 2016), one can still use the simple rotate function, but it is way better to do it directly applying CSS styles.
 > So, I really think in that function as educative-purpose only.
 > Doesn't happens the same with RotateDial, we still need JavaScript to achieve that drag-based functionality.